 When prepping on a budget, you should first know how much you can spend.
 Understanding how much you can spend requires analyzing your income and expenses and setting a budget.
 Once you have a budget figured out, you’ll be able to determine how much you can spend on your preparedness.

 Save Money When You Are Able

 There are many ways that you can save money.
 If not already doing so, you can consider using coupons, or shop in discount and second-hand stores.
-Honestly consider your needs over your wants.
+Honestly, think about your needs over your wants.
 Remember, going into debt when preparing is not the answer.
 Going into debt reduces your freedom and forces you to take a step back.

-Commercial survival foods are nice to have but costly and unnecessary.
-When starting out, or on a limited budget, commercial survival foods may not be the best option.
+Commercial survival foods are convenient to have but costly and unnecessary.
+When starting, or on a limited budget, commercial survival foods may not be the best option.
 When buying food items that you usually eat, purchase extra.
 A few extra cans of food each week quickly multiply into a massive food stockpile.
 When using this method, it is essential to eat and rotate what you buy.
 Ideally, you should eat the items that are expiring the soonest.

 When it comes to housing, there are many options.
 The first choice is where you live.
 Whenever the situation permits, remain in your home.
 You’re already paying for it, and this is where you are most comfortable and established, so take advantage of it.
 Next, you should have some shelter ready, should you have to leave your home.
 This shelter can be your car, a tent, a tarp, etc. Ultimately, you’ll need something to keep you out of the elements and provide as much comfort as possible.
 Doing so can be done inexpensively, such as buying a $10 tarp rather than a $100 tent.

 In the event you lose power, you will need a dependable light source.
 The good news is that LED flashlights are now affordable and last longer than before.
 Remember, flashlights require a power source.
 So, don’t forget spare batteries, or buying flashlights that are powered by solar or other alternative means.